vtisnado/react-native-mobx-example/README.md

 Finally run `react-native run-android` to see the project in the emulator.
 Additional details can be found in the source code.

+You can check this article to read about the differences between Mobx and Redux: https://www.robinwieruch.de/redux-mobx-confusion/)

 ![Alt text](/react-native-mobx-example-screenshot.png?raw=true "React Native Mobx example")